andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 A perfect example of human irrationality.
 The time is everywhere around us now: phones, laptops, stoves, car displays.
 A mechanical timepiece on your wrist makes about as much sense as riding a horse to work (unless you're one of the few people who actually dive to the bottom of the ocean and require one).

-Let me paint you another picture: People spend thousands of dollars on watches, and some wait years on a waitlist for the privilege to spend \$50,000 on one.
-And here's the funny part: they all keep worse time than a \$30 quartz watch from the mall.
+But it gets better.
+People spend thousands of dollars on watches, and some wait years on a waitlist for the privilege to spend \$50,000 on one.

+The best part?
+They all keep worse time than a \$30 quartz watch from the mall.

 But because we have already established that watches are redundant and irrational, arguing about accuracy does nothing.

 Bringing up accuracy here is like criticizing a painting because it doesn't look as realistic as a photograph.

-It's like arguing that a Toyota Corolla is more reliable than a Pagani Zonda.
+It's like arguing that a Toyota is more reliable than a Pagani.
 Sure, it's true, but it completely misses the point of why people are drawn to expensive cars in the first place.

 I'm not a car guy.
 To me, the point of a car is to get me from point A to point B. I can do that in a Corolla.
 I don't need a Mercedes CLS 63 AMG to do so.
 But for some people, a car is more than a piece of metal on wheels.
 It's a chamber in which they spend hours a day, getting around the city.
 So they want to make that time special.
 They want something that brings them joy every time they sit in it (even if that joy might've stemmed from clever marketing and social conditioning).
 They want something unique that makes them recognizable.
 When friends see their car in a parking lot, they know that person has arrived.
 The car becomes an extension of who they are.
 Even though you're spending more on premium fuel and getting worse mileage, the emotional aspect weighs more than the extra money spent on fuel.

 So I get it.
-I'm not a car guy, but I get those people.

 And a watch is even more useless.

 At least with an expensive car, you get tangible improvements: you can feel the acceleration push you back in your seat, the premium leather against your skin, the warmth of the heated steering wheel on cold mornings.

 With watches?
 Nothing like that.
-It's just some gears placed into a case, and they all do exactly the same thing: tell time.
+It's just some gears and springs placed into a case, and they all do exactly the same thing: tell time.

 But again, the premise here is wrong because telling time isn't even the point anymore.